 Chromium is an open-source web browser project led by Google and it serves a foundation for almost all popular web browser including Google chrome, opera and Microsoft Edge.

 How to Update Microsoft Edge

 Regularly updating Microsoft Edge ensures you have access to the latest security patches, performance enhancements, and new features.
-And the processes for updating Microsoft Edge to the latest version are similar across most Devices include Windows 11, Windows 10 or even on Android or iOS devices.
+The processes for updating Microsoft Edge to the latest version are similar across most Devices include Windows 11, Windows 10 or even on Android or iOS devices.

 How to Update Microsoft Edge manually

-Similar to other chromium based browsers, Microsft Edge is also designed be updated on its own without your intervention.
-But if due for some reason, it doesn’t, leaving you with security loopholes and you will miss the new features that come up with an update.
+Similar to other chromium based browsers, Microsft Edge is also designed to be updated on its own without your intervention.
+But if for some reason, it doesn’t, leaving you with security loopholes you will miss the new features that come up with an update.

 To update your Edge browser manually: